kephas-software/kephas/src/Kephas.Templating.Razor/README.md

 This package provides the implementation of templating using Razor syntax and *.cshtml files.
 The ```cshtml``` template kind is handled by the ```RazorTemplatingEngine```.

+## Usage
+Typically, the

 ## Additional services
+All the enumerated services provide a default implementation which can be overridden if required.
+However, this should be rarely needed, instead configure the template generation

 ### ```IMetadataReferenceManager```
 This internal service is used to provide ```MetadataReference```s out of a list of assemblies.